tadija/swift-minions/README.md

 For more examples, check out other available [Minions](Sources/Minions).

 > Hint: in order to use minions (or any other types) with `@Dependency` property wrapper as shown above, you'll need to register them first, as explained in a [Dependencies](Sources/Minions/Dependencies.swift) minion.
-See also [swift-greenfield](https://github.com/tadija/swift-greenfield) project for more examples of various minions in use.
+See also [swift-greenfield](https://github.com/tadija/swift-greenfield) project for more examples of the various minions in use.

 ---